 Director of Quality and Patient safety

 Dr. Ciccotto received his Masters of Public Health as well as his Doctor of Medicine degree from St. George’s Medical School in Grenada, West Indies.
 He completed a Neurology Residency at Tulane University Hospital in New Orleans, LA.
-He also completed a Neurocritical Care Fellowship at Ochsner Health System in New Orleans, LA.
+He also completed a Neurocritical Care Fellowship at Ochsner Health in New Orleans, LA.
 He is Board Certified in both Neurology by the ABPN and in Neurointensive Care by the UCNS.
 Dr. Ciccotto is involved in Quality Improvement and Documentation Excellence for the Neuroscience Critical Care Unit here at Ochsner.
 Furthermore, he is a member of the American Academy of Neurology, the Neurocritical care Society, the Society of Critical Care Medicine, and the American Medical Association.

 Murad Talahma, MD